NOAA-EMC/NCEPLIBS-ip/README.md

 ### Prerequisites

 This package requires a BLAS/LAPACK library to provide several LU decomposition-related routines, and requires CMake (version 3.15+) to build.
-In spack-stack, OpenBLAS will be used as the provider of BLAS/LAPACK routines for all compilers.
+See [documentation](https://noaa-emc.github.io/NCEPLIBS-ip/) for details on setting the BLAS/LAPACK library.

 ### Installing